Soccera1/bnu/doc/README.md

 - BNU naming, version headers, bug-reporting URL, and local Info references
 - an explicit compatibility caveat for this independent Bun implementation
-- BNU's top-level and GNU-compatible multi-call invocation forms
+- BNU's primary single-call entries and compatibility dispatcher forms
 - standalone documentation for BNU's `sm3sum` extension
 - alias pages for `[` and `ginstall`, plus the local `bnu(1)` page
 - replacement of upstream C-implementation claims that do not apply to BNU